-- Reference template providing information on firm's qualifications, experience, ability, knowledge and resources - in format preferred by the RA; - Price template providing the maximum hourly prices for experts' seniority to be used by the firm for all engagements under the framework contract; - Template for any subcontractors to be used; - Details on information security requirements required and applied by the RA (when applicable); - Template for framework contract; - Template for security contract (when applicable); - Template for non-disclosure agreement; - Template for valuation contract to be applied and finalised at the time of the tender process; - Description of the use of personal data by the RA (to comply with the data protection rules, when applicable); - Possible general contract terms to be applied (when applicable); - Possible translations, if the RA wishes internationally operating services providers to attend.
+- reference template providing information on firm's qualifications, experience, ability, knowledge and resources - in format preferred by the RA; - price template providing the maximum hourly prices for experts' seniority to be used by the firm for all engagements under the framework contract; - template for any subcontractors to be used; - details on information security requirements required and applied by the RA (when applicable); - template for framework contract; - o template for security contract (when applicable); - o template for non-disclosure agreement; - template for valuation contract to be applied and finalised at the time of the tender process; - description of the use of personal data by the RA (to comply with the data protection rules, when applicable); - possible general contract terms to be applied (when applicable); - possible translations, if the RA wishes internationally operating service providers to attend.

 b.
-Documents generally expected to be provided by candidate valuation companies in cases where framework contracts are used
+Documents generally expected to be provided by candidate valuation companies where framework contracts are used:

-- \circ Completed offer form to respond the RAs request for services; - Completed reference document; - Completed price document; - o Completed subcontractor document (when applicable); - Completed ESPD documents for offeror and all subcontractor (EU templates required to be filled in when public authority is obtaining services); - Approval to contract templates attached to the RAs request for services. - c.
-Other potential templates for preparing the tender process for specific valuation services (the actual valuation engagement or contract) could include: - Draft RAs description for services (to be finalised at the time of tender process with the case specific facts and required scope of works); - Finalised template of the non-disclosure agreements; - Finalised template of the valuation engagement or contract; - Template to provide engagement specific prices per experts seniority (including info on the scoring mechanism to be applied by the RA); - Template to provide information on the offered project team and expert's individual qualifications, experience and skills (in form instructed by the RA and including info on the scoring mechanism to be applied by the RA);

-• Template to provide any other project specific information, project plan or other detail, which the RA wishes to include for the tender process (including info on the scoring mechanism to be applied by the RA).
+- $\circ$ completed offer form to respond the RAs request for services; - completed reference document; - completed price document; - o completed subcontractor document (when applicable); - completed European Single Procurement Documents for offeror and all subcontractor (EU templates required to be filled in when public authority is obtaining services); - $\circ$ ~ approval to contract templates attached to the RAs' request for services. - c.
+Other potential templates for preparing the tender process for specific valuation services (the actual valuation engagement or contract) could include: - draft RA description for services (to be finalised at the time of tender process with the case-specific facts and required scope of works); - o finalised template of the non-disclosure agreements; - o finalised template of the valuation engagement or contract; - template to provide engagement specific prices per experts seniority (including info on the scoring mechanism to be applied by the RA); - template to provide information on the offered project team and expert's individual qualifications, experience and skills (in form instructed by the RA and including information on the scoring mechanism to be applied by the RA); - template to provide any other project-specific information, project plan or other detail, which the RA wishes to include for the tender process (including information on the scoring mechanism to be applied by the RA).

 d.
-Documents generally provided by candidate valuers for the tender process e.
-Templates covering the RA's decision on the procurement
+Documents generally provided by candidate valuers for the tender process:

-- Offer document; - Completed contract specific price document; - Completed contract specific information on the project team to be used; - \circ Completed contract specific other information (when applicable and required by the RA); - Relevant documents for any new subcontractor to be named for the project team; - Approval to the finalised contract templates.
+- offer document; - completed contract-specific price document; - o completed contract-specific information on the project team to be used; - $\circ$ completed other contract-specific information (when applicable and required by the RA); - o relevant documents for any new subcontractor to be named for the project team; - approval to the finalised contract templates.